Together-Java/ModernJava/src/modules/requires.md

 }
 ```

-These `requires` are not allowed form "cycles."
+These `requires` are not allowed to form "cycles."
 This means that `cat` cannot require `dog` if `dog` also
 requires `cat`, indirectly or otherwise.